aadityasingh/TokenizationCounts/README.md

 ## Overview

 This is our code for the paper (Tokenization counts:  the impact of tokenization on arithmetic in frontier LLMs)[TODO].
-It contains all files needed to reproduce the figures in the main paper, as well as raw CSV's with model responses in `results/`.
+It contains all files needed to reproduce the figures in the main paper, as well as raw results CSV's in `results/`.
 Please direct any questions and/or correspondence to aaditya.singh.21@ucl.ac.uk.

 ## Codebase structure